A computer purchase is a financial transaction.

 Entry to record the accumulated depreciation

-The above approach discloses the fixed assets at Gross, and all the depreciation will hit the accumulated depreciation.
-This Accrued depreciation can be shown under the liability side of the balance sheet or deducted from the gross fixed assets to arrive at the net computer balance.
+The above approach discloses fixed assets at Gross, with all depreciation recorded in accumulated depreciation.
+This Accrued depreciation can be recorded on the liability side of the balance sheet or deducted from gross fixed assets to arrive at the net computer balance.

 Purchase of a Computer for office use will be recorded in

-Computer or laptop purchases for office use can be recorded in the Computer GL account (non-current nature).
+Computer or laptop purchases for office use may be recorded in the Computer GL account (non-current).

 Purchased a computer for the office

 The purchase of Computers for the office supports the administration and does not involve the production of goods.
-Even though those are for administrative purposes, we will consider them fixed assets.
-So, we can record such purchases through Computer GL in the journal entry.
+Although these are for administrative purposes, we will treat them as fixed assets.
+We can record such purchases in the journal entry using Computer GL.

 How do you record a laptop purchase in a credit journal entry?

 Laptop purchases made on Credit require following the first approach mentioned above.
-So, we need to debit the Computer and Credit the liability account to record the transaction.
-When the payments happen, we will debit the liability account and Credit the bank account.
+We need to debit the Computer account and Credit the liability account to record the transaction.
+When payments are made, we will debit the liability account and Credit the bank account.
 Refer to Tables 1 and 2 above.
-Therefore, we can record these purchases under the Computer & Equipment head irrespective of whether it is a Computer or a Laptop.
+Therefore, we can record these purchases under the Computer & Equipment head, regardless of whether they are Computers or Laptops.

 How do you record a journal entry when purchasing a computer with a printer?